LucasKuhn/workflow/README.md

 ```

 ### Nordweg Website
+AWS Key ID and Access Key:
+You can get both from config variables located at the Heroku Appp

 Besides installing AWS and such, make sure you have the heroku toolbelt and the app set-up:
 `heroku git:remote -a nordweg-site-production`
 If you get an error where you can't create the dumpfile, create first the temp directory: